Please beware of recruitment scams that are currently targeting jobseekers. Click here for further advice.

 So, what are the common paths for those transitioning from the Big 4?

 Strategy roles: If you're interested in turning your mind to more strategy driven tasks, analysis and financial planning positions are a popular option.
-Finance teams are playing increasingly central roles, working with employers to provide understandings of the trends that shape long-term business development.
+Finance teams are playing increasingly central roles, working with employers to provide an understanding of the trends that shape long-term business development.
 This will likely be a significant departure from your day-to-day at a Big 4 firm and can be a highly rewarding experience.

 Internal auditing: The idea of leaving the Big 4 and returning to auditing work might not seem thrilling.
 However, it's important to remember that commercial life will feel significantly different, in part for the three reasons listed above.
 Furthermore, internal auditing can be a great way to take your skills overseas, if your chosen employer is a multinational.
 Many companies like to move audit staff around different offices to ensure practices are consistent across all branches.